-Idaho.
-I have examined the attached su portion of a 20 foot wide public sewer e Civil Deputy City Attorney for the City of Coeur d'Alene, mmary of Coeur d'Alene Ordinance No, vacating a asement in the Crossroads Subdivision, and find it to be a inance which provides adequate notice to the public of the DATED this 7 th day of June, 2016.
-Ra andall R. Adams, Chief Civil Deputy City Attorney
+I, Randall R. Adams, am Chief Civil Deputy City Attorney for the City of Coeur d'Alene, Idaho.
+I have examined the attached summary of Coeur d'Alene Ordinance No. , vacating a portion of a 20 foot wide public sewer easement in the Crossroads Subdivision, and find it to be a true and complete summary of said Ordinance which provides adequate notice to the public of the context thereof.

+Randall R. Adams, Chief Civil Deputy City Attorney